Do you want a guide to Google analytics for beginners? We’ve got you covered!

 Google analytics for beginners: the complete guide, is a helpful resource we created to help you measure your marketing.
 Let’s start at the very beginning: Google Analytics is a service offered by Google that tracks and reports website traffic, it offers a great insight into the performance of your search engine optimisation (SEO) or Google Ads, but it can be hard to understand and see how you’re achieving your ROI.

 So, now you know what Google Analytics actually is, let’s get down to business and share the best ways you can use it.
-Purpose Media’s Head of Paid Media, Matt Cocking, is here to help.
+Purpose Media’s Head of PPC, Matt Cocking, is here to help.
 He’s broken down the 5 most important metrics (and useful elements) and how to view them – so you can get the most from your data!

 Digging deep: Google Analytics for Beginners